platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

 Then commit the resulting changes to your `composer.json` and `composer.lock` files.

-Note that the Redis module does not need to be enabled in Drupal except for diagnostic purposes.
-The configuration below is sufficient to make use of its functionality.

 ## Configuration

 Place the following at the end of `settings.platformsh.php`.
 Note the inline comments, as you may wish to customize it further.
 Also review the `README.txt` file that comes with the Redis module, as it has a great deal more information on possible configuration options.
 For instance, you may wish to not use Redis for the persistent lock if you have a custom module that needs locks to persist for more than a few seconds.